skaan/cil-sentiment-classification/README.md

 ```
   .
   ├── data/                   # raw/processed datasets and data loaders
   ├── embed/                  # vocabularies and embeddings/vectorizers
   ├── model/                  # models and interceptors for training
   ├── preprocessing/          # pipelines and helpers for preprocessing data
+  ├── run_predict.py          # script for loading saved models and predicting on test data
   ├── run_preprocessing.py    # script for executing preprocessing on data
-  ├── run_training.py        # script for training model
+  ├── run_training.py         # script for training model with TensorFlow
-  ├── run_predict.py         # script for loading saved models and predicting on test data
+  ├── run_training_pytorch.py # script for training model with PyTorch
   └── README.md
 ```